Food and Wine Pairings With Holiday Favorites

 Roast Pheasant and Côtes du Rhône

-If you haven’t had pheasant before, you can choose between farm-raised pheasant (which tastes like a richer version of chicken) or wild pheasant (which offers more gamey, dark meat).
-For both options, a GSM blend is the perfect pairing.
-The Côtes du Rhône region is the origin place of this blend and the region produces a style with slightly more earthiness than the Australian and American versions.
-For dishes which include lots of roasted harvest foods, the earthiness in Côtes du Rhône seems to disappear and brings out the more fruity flavors in the wine.
+If this is your first time having pheasant, you can choose between farm-raised pheasant (which tastes like a richer version of chicken) or wild pheasant (which offers more gamey, dark meat).
+A GSM blend is ideal for both options.
+Originating in the Côtes du Rhône, these blends are earthier than their Australian or American counterparts.
+For dishes with lots of roasted harvest foods, the earthiness in Côtes du Rhône seems to disappear, bringing out the more fruity flavors in the wine.

 Prime Rib and Reserva Rioja Wine Pairing illustration by Wine Folly